-The Sanskrit word “chandra”, although often translated simply as “moon”, actually has a much richer meaner.
+The Sanskrit word “chandra” is often translated simply as “moon,” and actually has a much richer meaning.
 More than just the moon, the chandra refers to something that is glittering and shining, a brilliant object that is illuminated by light or emanating light on its own.
 In many traditional yogic texts and stories, the moon symbolizes one half of the two polar energies in the body.
 The moon, which is the feminine or dark aspect, is nurturing, tranquil, and receptive.

 - Practice with your back body against the wall for added support and alignment cues.
 This is a great modification for pregnancy.

-- Rather than putting all of your weight into your right hand, shift your weight into your right leg.
-Your bottom hand should be used as little as possible, primarily as a guide for balance.
+- Keep your weight primarily in your right leg, using your bottom hand as little as possible, primarily as a guide for balance.

 - Ardha = half

 - Asana = pose

 - Expands chest and shoulders.

 Supta Virasana: Reclining Hero Pose

 Supta virasana (SOUP-tah veer-AHS-ah-nah), is the reclined version of hero’s pose.
 This shape is a deep knee bend and a deep hip flexor stretch — props are always a friend to this pose!